-Frenz Eggs founder Rob Darby used to get rid of leftover mussel burley from fishing trips by giving it to his hens.
-The birds loved it.
-Then he had a lightbulb moment.
+So, as founder Rob Darby was giving his leftover mussel burley from his fishing trips to his hens, he had a lightbulb moment that built on that principle.

 “We thought, ‘what if we can find a way to dry the mussel waste and put it into the hens’ feed?’,” Darby says.